Skatterbrainz/WelcomeToEarth/chapter3.md

 The object, gleaming with a skin of mirror-like silver, looked more like a blob of mercury than a hard object.

 As it neared the rocky hillside surface a mile off of the nearest road, it pushed up an enormous cloud of dust and debris in all directions.
 Eventually, the fog dissipated.
 The object was motionless, as if it had landed on legs, but it had no legs or visible support of any kind.
-It was levetating completely still.
+It was levitating completely still.

 A hatch opened beneath, and three creatures floated out slowly in a sequential fashion.
 The crowds began forming along the roadway, some leaning on parked cars, some standing beside their bicycles.
 Others climbed atop the nearest traffic light pole, or just wandered out into the grass, not caring about bumping into tents or cardboard boxes.